kimsjjkjn/PBPK_Propranolol/docs/Full_Document.md

 Jones, Hannah M, et al. “A Novel Strategy for Physiologically Based Predictions of Human Pharmacokinetics.”
 Clinical Pharmacokinetics, vol. 45, no. 5, 2006, pp. 511–542, https://doi.org/10.2165/00003088-200645050-00006.

+Lee, Myongjae, et al. “Prediction of Pharmacokinetics of IDP-73152 in Humans Using Physiologically-Based Pharmacokinetics.”
+Pharmaceutics, vol. 14, no. 6, 28 May 2022, p.
+1157, https://doi.org/10.3390/pharmaceutics14061157.

 Reigner, B., et al. "Comparative pharmacokinetics of propranolol after administration into the portal and systemic circulation in the rat."
 Journal of Pharmacology, vol. 38, no. 2, 1989, pp. 112–119. doi:10.1159/000136352.

 Rostami-Hodjegan, A. "Physiologically based pharmacokinetics joined with in vitro–in vivo extrapolation of ADME: a marriage under the arch of systems pharmacology."
 Clinical Pharmacology & Therapeutics, vol. 92, no. 1, 2012, pp. 50–61. doi:10.1038/clpt.2012.65.